ginstrom/paladin-novel/manuscript/chapter-04.md

 ### Chapter 4 – Crack in the Chain

-Gulls circled high above, their cries cutting sharply through the salty air.
-Gond, Pell, and Sim moved quietly along the cliff-top path, their cloaks billowing in the stiff breeze from the sea.
-Darach still lay far ahead, but danger felt closer by the hour.
+Gulls wheeled overhead, their harsh cries cutting through the salt-heavy air.
+Gond, Pell, and Sim moved along the cliff-top path, cloaks snapping in the stiff breeze.
+Darach still lay leagues ahead, but the prickle between Gond's shoulder blades warned that danger stalked closer.

-Mid-morning, Pell suddenly stopped, crouching beside a flattened thicket.
-Gond joined him, examining the crushed grass and broken branches.
-Nearby, Sim studied broken lavender stalks carefully.
+Mid-morning, Pell dropped to a crouch beside flattened thicket.
+Gond joined him, studying the crushed grass and broken branches.
+Nearby, Sim examined trampled lavender stalks, his fingers tracing the damage.

-"Five, perhaps six," Gond muttered grimly.
-"Slave-catchers, fresh tracks."

-Sim looked up solemnly.
-"Less than an hour ahead.
-We need caution."
+"Five, maybe six."
+Gond's voice came out flat.
+"Slave-catchers."

+Sim straightened, brushing dirt from his hands.
+"Fresh tracks.
+Less than an hour."

-"Fantastic," Pell said dryly, adjusting the rope slung over his shoulder.
+"Fantastic."
+Pell adjusted the rope across his shoulder.
 "I was beginning to miss trouble."

-Gond tightened his grip on the boathook he had fashioned into a weapon, his jaw set.
-They had little chance against seasoned slavers, but doing nothing wasn't an option.
-"Stay alert," he warned softly, moving forward again.
+Gond's knuckles whitened around the boathook.
+They had little chance against seasoned slavers, but the alternative was watching more innocents dragged away in chains.
+"Stay sharp."

-The trail descended steeply into dunes, the sounds of voices drifting upward clearly.
-Gond halted sharply, signaling the others to silence.

-Below, a narrow wagon moved slowly toward the coast road, drawn by two sturdy horses.
-Two slavers sat on the driver's bench, relaxed and unaware, while a third walked beside the cart, whip coiled ominously at his belt.
-Behind them staggered two young captives—a boy and a girl, bound by heavy chains.
-The girl whimpered softly, fear evident in her every step.
+The trail descended into rolling dunes where voices drifted upward on the wind.
+Gond raised his fist, and the others froze.
+Below, a narrow wagon creaked toward the coast road, drawn by two sturdy horses.
+Two slavers lounged on the driver's bench, relaxed as men counting easy coin.
+A third walked alongside, whip coiled at his belt like a sleeping snake.

-Rage surged in Gond's chest, hot and fierce.
-He glanced quickly at his companions, assessing their odds.
-Pell's eyes were sharp with anger, Sim quietly murmured a prayer.
+Behind the wagon stumbled two young captives—a boy and girl, heavy chains dragging at their ankles.
+The girl's shoulders shook with silent sobs.

+Gond's jaw clenched so hard his teeth ached.
+His free hand curled into a fist, nails biting into his palm.
+Beside him, Pell's eyes had gone cold and sharp.
+Sim's lips moved in what might have been prayer or curse.

-"We can't let this pass," Gond whispered urgently, his voice shaking slightly.
+"We can't let this pass," Gond whispered, his voice rough as grinding stone.

-Sim nodded calmly, a surprising steadiness in his gentle demeanor.
-"We must tread carefully."
+Sim nodded, that surprising steadiness settling over his features.
+"Carefully."

-"Agreed," Gond replied tersely, quickly outlining a plan.
-"Pell, flank wide and free the horses.
-Sim, you keep low and retrieve the animals afterward.
-I'll distract the guards."
+Gond sketched his plan in quick, harsh whispers.
+"Pell, wide flank.
+Free the horses.
+Sim, stay low, retrieve the animals after.
+I'll take the guards."

-Pell nodded curtly, vanishing swiftly into the tall grass.
-Gond took a deep breath, descended the slope carefully, and stepped boldly onto the trail.
+Pell melted into the tall grass without a sound.
+Gond counted to thirty, then stepped onto the trail with an easy grin plastered across his face.

-"Ho there!" he called, adopting an easy, confident grin.
-"Lost a wheel up the road—could use a hand."
+"Ho there!"
+He raised his hand in greeting.
+"Lost a wheel up the road—could use some help."

-The lead slaver squinted suspiciously, recognition dawning too slowly.
-Before he could raise the alarm, Gond was already upon him, swinging the boathook with deadly accuracy.
-Chaos erupted immediately.
-Pell burst from cover, his knife flashing quickly as he cut the horses' traces.
-The startled animals bolted a short distance, stopping to graze indifferently as the cart lurched, its contents spilling across the ground.
+The lead slaver squinted, recognition dawning too slowly.
+By the time his hand moved toward his sword, Gond was already inside his guard.
+The boathook caught him across the temple with a wet crack.

+Chaos erupted.
+Pell burst from cover, his knife flashing as he severed the horses' traces.
+The startled animals bolted a dozen paces before stopping to crop grass, indifferent to the violence behind them.

-The rear guard fired hastily, a crossbow bolt slicing through the air, grazing Gond's arm.
-Ignoring the sharp pain, Gond surged forward, hooking the slaver’s leg and pulling him down with brutal efficiency.
-Pell swiftly dispatched another, his movements fluid and deadly.
+The rear guard's crossbow bolt hissed past Gond's ear, close enough to part his hair.
+He lunged forward, hooking the man's leg and sending him sprawling.
+Pell's blade found the third slaver before he could draw steel.

+In moments, three bodies lay still in the dust.
+Sim moved calmly to the terrified children, producing a set of lock picks from somewhere in his robes.
+The shackles fell away with metallic clinks.

-Amid the turmoil, Sim moved calmly to the frightened children, freeing their shackles quickly.
-Once clear, he softly approached the horses, speaking quietly, offering carrots from the scattered supplies.
-Despite their initial fear at the scent of blood, Sim's gentle manner soon calmed them.
+"Easy," Sim murmured to the horses, approaching with carrots salvaged from the scattered supplies.
+Despite the scent of blood thick in the air, his gentle manner soon had them calm and willing.

-In moments, it was over.
-Three slavers lay incapacitated or dead, the captives freed, and their spoils gathered—weapons, food, blankets, and silver.
-Pell grinned fiercely, counting coins and testing a sword's balance.

-"Good haul," he remarked, satisfied.
-Gond only nodded grimly, eyes thoughtful.
+Pell grinned as he counted coins and tested a sword's balance.
+"Good haul."
+His eyes gleamed with satisfaction.

+Gond only nodded, his gaze already scanning the horizon for more threats.

-By evening, they camped beneath a sturdy pine, eating quietly.
-Gond tended his wounded arm while Sim gently cared for the children's injuries, murmuring soothing hymns.
-Pell busied himself securing their perimeter.
+By evening, they'd made camp beneath a spreading pine.
+Gond tended his wounded arm—the crossbow bolt had left a shallow furrow—while Sim cared for the children's injuries with soft hymns and gentle hands.
+Pell secured their perimeter, moving like a shadow between the trees.

-After a long silence, Gond finally spoke.
+The silence stretched until Gond finally spoke.
 "We can't continue openly toward Darach.
-It's too dangerous now."
+Too dangerous now."

-"Then what's your plan?"
-Pell asked quietly, watching Gond carefully.
+"Then what?"
+Pell asked, settling beside the fire.

-"There's a way-station," Gond explained, tracing Maera's map in the dirt.
-"We’ll hide you all there.
-It's defensible, hidden.
-I’ll head to Darach alone."
+Gond traced Maera's map in the dirt with a stick.
+"The way-station.
+Defensible, hidden.
+You'll be safe there while I go to Darach alone."

-Pell's protest died swiftly beneath Gond's firm gaze.
-Sim offered quiet reassurance.
-"You're making a wise choice, Gond.
-Protecting these lives is our priority."
+Pell opened his mouth to protest, but something in Gond's expression killed the words.
+Sim placed a hand on the boy's shoulder—Dax, he'd said his name was.
+"You're making the right choice.
+Protecting these lives comes first."

-"I'll return with answers," Gond promised solemnly, rising with determination.
+"I'll return with answers."
+Gond stood, his shadow long in the firelight.

-At dawn, they reached the ancient, moss-covered way-station.
-Supplies were quickly stored, horses secured, and injured Dax gently settled atop one of the horses to ease his pain.
+Dawn found them at the ancient way-station, its moss-covered stones half-hidden by climbing ivy.
+They stored supplies quickly, secured the horses, and helped injured Dax onto the gentler of the two mounts.

-Before departing alone, Gond clasped Pell's shoulder, handing over his sword.
+Before departing, Gond clasped Pell's shoulder and pressed his sword into the rogue's hands.
 "Keep them safe.
 One week.
-If I'm not back, head to Maera."
+If I'm not back, go to Maera."

-Sim grasped Gond's forearm, warmth and trust in his steady gaze.
-"May Alanyi light your way."
+Sim grasped Gond's forearm, warmth and trust clear in his steady gaze.
+"Safe travels."

-Gond nodded once, resolute, turning toward the forest trail.
-Behind him, a young voice called out softly, "Thank you."
+Gond nodded once, then turned toward the forest trail.
+Behind him, a young voice called softly, "Thank you."

-The simple gratitude pierced him deeply, reinforcing the weight of responsibility he now carried.
-He lengthened his stride toward Darach, heart hardened yet filled with renewed purpose.
+The simple words hit him like a physical blow.
+He straightened his shoulders and lengthened his stride toward Darach, carrying the weight of their trust like armor against whatever waited ahead.